shadowsocks/libQtShadowsocks/README.md

 - CAST5-CFB
 - DES-CFB

-Support for more ciphers are coming.

 Warning
 -------

 This project is under heavy development.

-You should expect a `v1.0` release in December this year.
+Please wait for a `v1.0` release before use it in production environment.

 License
 -------